kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

-To best reason about the changes in this KEP, we requires the ability to determine, for a given percentage of heterogenity between "Succeeded" terminating pods, crashing pods whose `restartPolicy: Always`, and crashing pods whose `restartPolicy: Rapid`,
+To best reason about the changes in this KEP, we requires the ability to determine, for a given percentage of heterogenity between "Succeeded" terminating pods, and crashing pods whose `restartPolicy: Always`:
  * what is the load and rate of Pod restart related API requests to the API server?
  * what are the performance (memory, CPU, and pod start latency) effects on the